visxgenai/visxgenai.github.io/README.md

-Official website for the 1st Workshop on GenAI, Agents and the Future of VIS (VISxGenAI) 2025 to be held in Vienna, Austria.
+Official website for the 1st Workshop on GenAI, Agents, and the Future of VIS (VISxGenAI) 2025 to be held in Vienna, Austria.

 ## Getting Started